shaho/react-experiences/todoist/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload -delete this with another word another one- if you make edits.<br />
-You will also see any lint errors in the console.
+This line is created by command replace replace me psychology in vim which shortcut is o in normal mode You will also see any lint errors in the console.

+line is created by command replace replace me psychology is created by command replace

 ### `yarn test`